Gastroesophageal Reflux Disease (GERD) Information

 However, since acid reflux symptoms like chest pain can be indicators of more serious conditions, it’s always wise to have your symptoms evaluated by a physician.
 Also, be sure to seek professional care if your symptoms do not respond to self-care measures.
 GERD treatment options range from medications that reduce acid production to surgery to reinforce the lower esophageal sphincter.
 When lifestyle changes and medicine fails to manage your symptoms and damage from GERD, surgery becomes an option.

 The Tampa General Hospital Endoscopy Center offers comprehensive care for patients with GERD and other esophageal and gastrointestinal issues.
-Thanks in part to the expertise of our physicians and advanced surgical techniques, TGH was recognized by U.S. News & World Report as one of America’s Best Hospitals (earning the #24 spot) and Best Florida Hospital for Gastroenterology and GI Surgery in 2020-2021.
+Thanks in part to the expertise of our physicians and advanced surgical techniques, Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.

 To easily locate a specialist who can treat GERD, take advantage of TGH’s online Physician Finder or call 1-800-833-3627.